camaraproject/Commonalities/documentation/API-design-guidelines.md

    - If HTTP 2 is used to improve performance, you can even send multiple requests over a single connection, this way you will avoid the complete overhead of TCP and SSL on later requests.

 3. **Using hash password**.
 Passwords should never be sent in API bodies, but if it is necessary it must be hashed to protect the system (or minimize damage) even if it is compromised in some hacking attempts.
-There are many hashing algorithms that can be really effective for password security, for example PBKDF2, bcrypt and scrypt algorithms.
+   There are many hashing algorithms that can be really effective for password security, for example, PBKDF2, bcrypt and scrypt algorithms.

 4. **Information must not be exposed in the URLs** Usernames, passwords, session tokens, and API keys should not appear in the URL, as this can be captured in web server logs, making them easily exploitable.
 For example, this URL (```https://api.domain.com/user-management/users/{id}/someAction?apiKey=abcd123456789```) exposes the API key.
 Therefore, never use this kind of security.